teambit/docs/docs/getting-started/installing-components.md

 ## What's Next?

 We have just covered the basics and there is still so much to learn.
 Now it's time to really think about how you can use Bit to its full advantage.
-Learn more about [What Bit is](/essentials/what-is-bit) and the[ Advantages of Bit](/essentials/advantages-of-bit) or Dive deeper into our [Building with Bit](/building-with-bit/workspace) section and learn how to configure Bit.
+Learn more about [What Bit is](/essentials/what-is-bit) and the[Advantages of Bit](/essentials/advantages-of-bit) or Dive deeper into our [Building with Bit](/building-with-bit/manage-workspace) section and learn how to configure Bit.